RWUBAKWANAYO/Javascript-Capstone-Project/README.md

-# React summit 2022
+# React summit

-> This is the javascript capstone project which end first module.
+> 'React Summit' is that shows you an annual conference on all things React, gathering thousands of Front-end and Full-stack engineers from around the world.

 ![screenshot](./assets/images/screenshot.png)